anandpatel1986/anandpatel1986-phase-2-project-ecommerce-myfavouritetime-watchshop/README.md

 ## Description

 This is a single page ecommerce application for wrist watches made using React, JavaScript library.
 User can view all Products when page initially loads.
-Use can view Product details when click on product name.
+User can view Product details when click on product name.
 User can add items to cart from home page and also from product detail page.
 User can view items added to cart by clicking shopping cart icon.
 Quantity can be edited from cart also. and user can remove items from cart.
 New watch can be added to Product list using Add New Product form.

 ## Installation